schiederme/schieder.me/content/posts/lets-learn-a-few-habits.md

 title: "Let´s lern a few habits"
 draft: false
 date: 2019-06-21T04:50:00+02:00
+tags: ["update", "habits"]
 ---

 Yesterday I published a short Blog Post, with an Update about the Blog.
 I noticed, that I feelt a lot better after publishing it.
 Whene I write, I´m in a small world with endless posibilitys.

 Every so often I struggle with depression and anxiety.
 But I want to take my life in my own hands.
 So in the next 30 days, I will try to learn a few habits.
 This will help me getting more done and beaing more "wightless".